Applying for Tissue Samples - Process for Researchers

 The application process is detailed to the researcher via email and our Application Form and MTA / Conditions of Use forms are attached.
 Please note, cost recovery may be implemented.
 Researchers must read and agree to the MTA / Conditions of Use before obtaining samples.

-The completed application will then be assessed within one month by members of the Tissue Bank Access and Oversight Committee.
+The completed application will then be assessed within one month by members of the Biobank Access and Oversight Committee.
 The committee regularly communicates electronically to accelerate the distribution of samples.
-Members include the CCC Tissue Bank coordinator, custodian of the Tissue Bank, a pathologist and haematologist, members of the oncology team, an oncology surgeon, senior scientists, a legal representative and a lay member.
+Members include the CCC Biobank Coordinator, custodian of the Tissue Bank, a pathologist and haematologist, members of the oncology team, an oncology surgeon, senior scientists, a legal representative and a lay member.
 Samples are available to any researcher who can provide a proposal with scientific or clinical merit, Human Research Ethics Committee approval and evidence of funding.
 The Committee will evaluate each application based on the following criteria:

 |Significance and Applicability|